cmnemoi/eMush/Api/src/Exploration/README.md

 - For each slot, generate a random number within a range that is determined by the total weight of all sector configurations.
 - Iterate over all possible sector configurations and accumulate the weights of these sectors until it surpasses the random number generated.
 - Once the accumulated weight exceeds the random number, select and add the corresponding PlanetSector to the planet and break the loop.
-- If a sector reaches its maximum limit allowed on the planet , remove it from the available sector configurations, and substract its weight from the total weight.
+- If a sector reaches its maximum limit allowed on the planet, remove it from the available sector configurations, and substract its weight from the total weight.